Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 Lay one egg roll wrapper flat on your clean surface.
 Make sure to place it in a diamond shape, with one corner pointing toward you (instead of a square).
 This makes rolling easier and ensures a tight seal.

 To prevent the rolls from bursting open while cooking, don’t overstuff them!
-A small amount of filling is enough to make each roll flavorful.
+Just a small spoonful of filling goes a long way in making each roll packed with flavor.

 3. Add the Filling in the Right Spot

-- Avoid overfilling!
-Too much filling can make rolling difficult and cause leaks while frying.
+• Avoid overfilling!
+Overfilling can make rolling tricky and may lead to leaks during frying.

 If you’re adding extra ingredients like shredded cheese, crumbled bacon, or fresh herbs, layer them on top of the filling now.